abelardopardo/ontask_b/docs_src/Using/workflow.rst

 |fa-trash| *Delete the workflow*
   Delete the workflow from the system.

+|fa-star-o| *Mark as favourite*
+  Mark the workflow as favourite to be shown at the top of the screen.

 When a workflow is open, the top-bar menu appears with the structure shown in the following figure.

 .. figure:: /scaptures/tutorial_top_menu_bar.png